bomeng/smartbench/README.md

     cd <smartbench_home>
     bin/workloads/tpcds/prepare/prepare.sh
     ```
     The test data will be generated and loaded into corresponding Hive tables.
+You can also find logs for preparing process in the following folder:
+    ```sh
+    cd <smartbench_home>/report/tpcds/prepare
+    ```

 5. Run queries